-Allergens are the substance that cause or trigger an allergy reaction.
+Allergens are substances that cause or trigger an allergic reaction.

 Sometimes we do not know what causes the reaction

-But allergens can include: medicines, foods, fibre used in clothing, animals or animal hair, chemicals, dust, grass and tree pollen, cosmetics like makeup, hair dyes or henna, creams or household chemicals like soaps etc.
+But allergens can include medicines, foods, fibre used in clothing, animal or animal hair, chemicals, dust, grass and tree pollen, cosmetics like makeup, hair dyes or henna, creams or household chemicals like soaps etc.

 Well, there are certain cells in the body that become stimulated when the body encounters an allergic substance, allergen or trigger.

 These cells proceed to ‘react’ against the trigger giving rise to the allergy and the symptoms